tamilzh2018/kode-kloud-test/Git.md

 **Level 2**
 # Q1 Git Install and Create Repository
+To fulfill the request for setting up a Git repository on the Storage server in Stratos DC, follow these steps:

+### 🛠️ Step 1: Install Git using `yum`
+Log into the Storage server and run:

+sudo yum install git -y

+This installs Git and its dependencies.

+### 📁 Step 2: Create and Initialize the Git Repository
+Now, create the directory and initialize the Git repository:

+sudo mkdir -p /opt/cluster.git cd /opt/cluster.git
+sudo git init

+> ⚠️ **Important:** Do **not** use `git init --bare` — this must be a standard (non-bare) repository.

+### ✅ Verification
+To confirm the repository was initialized correctly, run:

+git status

 # Q2 Git Create Branches
+Nautilus developers are actively working on one of the project repositories, /usr/src/kodekloudrepos/news.
+Recently, they decided to implement some new features in the application, and they want to maintain those new changes in a separate branch.
+Below are the requirements that have been shared with the DevOps team:

+On Storage server in Stratos DC create a new branch xfusioncorp_news from master branch in /usr/src/kodekloudrepos/news git repo.

+Please do not try to make any changes in the code.
+Ans:
+To create a new branch named `xfusioncorp_news` from the `master` branch in the `/usr/src/kodekloudrepos/news` Git repository on the Storage server in Stratos DC, follow these steps:

+1. **SSH into the Storage server** (assuming you have access):

+   ssh <your-user>@<storage-server-ip>

+2. **Navigate to the repository directory**:

+   cd /usr/src/kodekloudrepos/news

+3. **Ensure you're on the `master` branch and it's up to date**:

+   git checkout master
+   git pull origin master

+4. **Create the new branch `xfusioncorp_news` from `master`**:

+   git checkout -b xfusioncorp_news

+5. **Push the new branch to the remote repository**:

+   git push origin xfusioncorp_news

 # Q3 Git Merge Branches
 # Q4 Git Manage Remotes
 # Q5 Git Revert Some Changes